xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

         dest = "process_name"
 ```

-If you go this route, make sure you modify the sensor path config so the router sends the data for all the processes (not just the one PID):
+If you go this route, make sure you modify the sensor-path config so the router sends the data for all the processes (not just the one PID):

 ```
  sensor-path Cisco-IOS-XR-procmem-oper:processes-memory/nodes/node/process-ids